 Faculty Development Grants

 The Gokongwei College of Engineering is providing funds to support or to subsidize the participation of its faculty in international conferences.
 International conferences provide researchers with the opportunity to disseminate their work to the international scientific community, to develop and expand their international network and the prospect to publish their work in WoS or Scopus-indexed proceedings and journals.
 The grant may be applied in conjunction with other sources of funding.
-The college can support up to 9 applications per year.
+A maximum of PhP 50,000 can be given to each applicant and the college can support up to 9 applications per year.

 General Eligibility